Murka007/Binary-to-Decimal-converter/README.md

 Look at preview: https://murka007.github.io/Binary-to-Decimal-converter/

 ### More about
-- Written with React and Typescript
+- Written using React and Typescript
 - Using svg for icons
 - Custom select and option
 - Adaptive design